Introduction

 Reference an image of an object or product you want to add or replicate in your edit.

-Example: Upload a reference image of a specific brand of sneaker.
+Example: Upload a reference image of a specific sneaker.
 Then edit: "Add the sneaker from the reference image to the person's feet.
 Match the shoe size and angle to the person's pose.
 Keep the casual streetwear aesthetic and outdoor lighting."

 Converting Sketches and Wireframes